Reduction along strong Dirac maps: Introduction

 is a manifold, reduction equips it with a natural Poisson structure.

-When the space $(X,L_X)$ is instead Dirac, the correct analogue of a moment map is a \emph{Dirac realization} or \emph{strong Dirac map}, a notion introduced by Bursztyn and Crainic \cite{bur.cra:05, bur.cra:09}.
-A Dirac realization is a forward-Dirac map

-from a Dirac manifold $(M,L_M)$ which satisfies an additional nondegeneracy condition.
-Such a map induces an action of the Lie algebroid $L_X$ on $M$, and at any point $x$ of $X$ which is a regular value we can form the reduced space
+More generally, when the space $(X,L_X)$ is Dirac, the correct analogue of a moment map is a \emph{strong Dirac map}, a notion first studied by Bursztyn and Crainic \cite{bur.cra:05}.
+A strong Dirac map is a forward-Dirac map $\Phi:(M,L_M)\too (X,L_X)$ which restricts to an isomorphism between the kernels of the Dirac structures.
+Such a map induces an action of the Lie algebroid $L_X$ on $M$, and at any regular value $x$ of $\Phi$ we can form the reduced space

 If it is a manifold, the Dirac pullback of $L_M$ to the fiber $\Phi^{-1}(x)$ descends to a Poisson structure on this reduced space.